+Nan ne:

-Has successfully completed the Responsibilities Course for a Beer Retailer's On-Premise License (BE) with a Brew Pub License (BP) offered by the Texas Alcoholic Beverage Commission.
+- pleted the Responsibilities Course for a Wine and Beer Retailense (BG/BP) offered by the Texas Alcoholic Beverage Commi

-Business Trade Name:
+Bus iness Trade Name:

-Business Location Address:
+Bus iness Location Addre ss:

 Check this box if you would like additional information in regards to your responsibilities.
-By signing this certificate you acknowledge that you have completed the Responsibilities Course for a Beer Retailer's On-Premise License (BE) with a Brew Pub License (BP).
+By signing this certificate you acknowledge that you have completed the Responsibilities Course for a Wine and Beer Retailer's Permit with a Brew Pub License (BG/BP).
+Applicant Signature/Title/Position Press the Properties of Completic the print dia opens, char to Print" from "page 40" to your certification opens."

-Applicant Signature/Title/Position
+Date your ocrumo

 Press the Print button to print your Certificate of Completion.
-After the print dialogue box opens, change "Pages to Print" from "All" to "page 35" to print your certificate.
+After the print dialogue box opens, change "Pages to Print" from "All" to "page 40" to print your certificate.